 Understanding Lyme Disease

-Lyme disease is a bacterial infection transmitted through the bite of an infected black-legged tick (or deer tick).
-It’s prevalent in many regions, especially in the Northeast, Mid-Atlantic, and Upper Midwest.
-Symptoms can vary but often include fever, fatigue, a rash and joint pain.
-In fact, approximately 476,000 Americans are likely to develop Lyme disease each year.
+Lyme disease is a bacterial infection transmitted through the bite of an infected black-legged tick (also known as a deer tick).
+It is most common in the Northeast, Mid-Atlantic and Upper Midwest regions of the United States.
+Typical symptoms include fever, headache, fatigue and a skin rash called erythema migrans.
+If left untreated, the infection can spread to the joints, heart and nervous system.
+Recent CDC estimates suggest approximately 476,000 Americans are diagnosed and treated for Lyme disease each year.

 Lyme Disease Symptoms and Signs

-Ticks need to be attached for more than 24 hours and begin filling with blood before they can transmit (spread) Lyme disease bacteria.
-Most people are infected through the bites of immature ticks called nymphs, which are difficult to see and can be as small as a poppy seed.
+In most cases, a tick must be attached and feeding for more than 24 hours before Lyme disease bacteria can be transmitted.
+Many people are infected through the bites of immature ticks called nymphs, which are difficult to see and can be as small as a poppy seed.

-Early signs and symptoms of Lyme disease can appear between three to 30 days after a tick bite and can include fever, chills, headache, fatigue, neck stiffness, muscle and joint pain, brain fog, swollen lymph nodes and a bulls-eye rash (which appears about 70-80% of the time).
-As the disease progresses without treatment, the symptoms continue, becoming more debilitating and may affect the brain, heart and other organs.
+Early signs and symptoms of Lyme disease can appear three to 30 days after a tick bite and may include fever, chills, headache, fatigue, neck stiffness, muscle and joint pain, swollen lymph nodes and difficulty concentrating or “brain fog.”
+A rash called erythema migrans occurs in approximately 70% to 80% of infected individuals, but it does not always appear as the classic bull’s-eye pattern.

 Tick Prevention Tips